 In this work, we model and simulate the interplay of the immune system and thyroid in HD.
 We constructed ThyrIMsim, by augmenting our earlier patient-specific model p-THYROSIM8 to include a novel immune submodel, combined as the system cartoon model depicted in Figure 1.
 Several candidate models were fitted to anonymized, retrospectively collected data from patients in the UCLA Health system database diagnosed with HD, described in detail in the Methods section.
 The best preforming model was refined with a small cohort of XX patients.

 Figure 1: Cartoon model of primary feedforward and feedback thyroid-immune system component interactions in HD.
 The right side of figure depicts classical hypothalamus-pituitary-thyroid (HPT) axis regulation of thyroid hormones.
 Left depicts autoantigen recognition by antigen presenting cells (dendritic cell in the figure) and resulting autoantibody production by plasma cells, which causes thyroid cell death in HD.
-Cytokines, T-cells, antibodies, and antigen presenting cells are grouped and simplified as appropriate in the model.
+Cytokines, T-cells, antibodies and antigen presenting cells are grouped and simplified as appropriate in the model.

 Methods and Data